fodare/IAC_Samples/ELK_stack/README.md

 From your local browser, navigate to [http://localhost:<KIBANA_PORT>](http://localhost:5601).
 Username `elastic` and password is the value of `ELASTIC_PASSWORD`.

+To index logs from the sample app, make local random `GET` calls to [http://localhost:<sample_app_port>](http://localhost:5000)

-To stop deamon services, simply execute command `sudo docker-compose down`.
+To stop and remove deamon services, simply execute command `sudo docker-compose down`.